What is a bar chart?

 Bar charts are a method of displaying data where the height of the bar tells you how much each category is worth.

-3) Scales - Frequency (how often something occurs) must go up the side and the other category along the bottom.
-The bottom scale categorys must be written under the middle of each bar.
+3) With the scales - the frequency (how often something occurs) must go up the side and the other category along the bottom.
+The categories for the bottom scale must be written under the middle of each bar.

 4) Each axis must have a label.

-Example: The scores for a class in a maths test are shown below.
+The scores for a class in a maths test are shown below: